allan2/axum-postgres-dynamic-params/README.md

 An example for trying to get constructing query parameters dynamically to work with Axum.

-__This does not work__.
+Based on the Axum [tokio-postgres example](https://github.com/tokio-rs/axum/blob/main/examples/tokio-postgres/src/main.rs).

-The Axum example is based on the Axum [tokio-postgres example](https://github.com/tokio-rs/axum/blob/main/examples/tokio-postgres/src/main.rs).
+The solution for dynamic query params is taken from this [rust-postgres issue](https://github.com/sfackler/rust-postgres/issues/712).

-The dynamic query approach is based on a comment from the rust-postgres [dynamic params issue](https://github.com/sfackler/rust-postgres/issues/712).
+This is a bit tricky because the Postgres query params type is [`[&(dyn ToSql + Sync)]`](https://docs.rs/postgres/latest/postgres/struct.Client.html#method.execute), but it also has to be `Sync`.

-While the dynamic param function works with Postgres, it doesn't work when used as a handler in Axum...
-I don't know why yet.
+__It works!__